thuatdt137/zmk-config-corne/README.md

 &ext_power EP_OFF
 ```

 Then flash the firmware, click `EP_OFF` and `EP_ON` on the keyboard, then click `Reset` on the keyboard.
 The OLED should be back to normal.
-If not, try to flash the firmware again.
+If not, try to flash the firmware again